Double points every Thursday.

 2. Full story or just zoomed in?

-If you stand in front of a mountain with two different lenses, you get completely different images (unless you use a zoom lens; in that case, you don't have to change lenses).
+If you stand in front of a mountain with two different lenses, you get completely different images (unless you use a zoom lens; in that case, you don’t need to switch lenses).
 With a wide-angle lens, you capture a complete and majestic image of the mountain, while lenses with higher focal lengths lose the field of view but focus on only part of the mountain.

-To capture both worlds, many people carry lenses with higher and lower focal lengths but have to constantly change lenses.
-To select the right lens kit for your next trip, a full-frame lens with a focal length range between 18–24 mm and 105–120 mm is recommended.
+To capture both worlds, many people carry lenses with higher and lower focal lengths but have to constantly switch lenses.
+To choose the right lens kit for your next trip, a full-frame lens with a focal length range between 18–24 mm and 105–120 mm is recommended.

 For all with crop sensors, lenses between 14–18 mm and 70–80 mm are suitable.
-With all these lenses, most situations can be captured, but again, it depends not only on the focal length but also on the perspective.
+With all these lenses, most situations can be captured, but again, it’s not just about focal length but also about perspective.

-To avoid this, it is generally accepted in this industry that replacing two lenses with a single, powerful 35 mm lens is the solution and is appreciated by many photographers, as such lenses are easy to transport and their focal length offers a good compromise between capturing expansive landscapes and creating flattering portraits.
+To avoid this, it is widely accepted in this industry that replacing two lenses with a single, powerful 35 mm lens is the solution and is appreciated by many photographers because such lenses are easy to carry and their focal length offers a good compromise between capturing expansive landscapes and creating flattering portraits.

-We recommend the S35 variant of the SIRUI Night Walker T1.2 lens series with 35 mm focal length – the ideal lens for travel photography.
+We recommend the S35 version of the SIRUI Night Walker T1.2 lens series with 35 mm focal length – the ideal lens for travel photography.
 Thanks to its compact and lightweight design, this lens is a great all-rounder for on the go.
-Thanks to the particularly low dispersion and glass elements with a high refractive index, you achieve solid performance in both wide-angle landscape shots and portraits while obtaining sharp images.
+Thanks to especially low dispersion and high refractive index glass elements, you achieve solid performance in both wide-angle landscape shots and portraits while getting sharp images.

 3. Night and Low-Light Photography